danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 ### Metrics and Methods
 - [ ] Read through [SaaS Metrics 2.0](http://www.forentrepreneurs.com/saas-metrics-2/) to get a good understanding of general SaaS metrics.
+- [ ] Check out [10 Reads for Data Scientists Getting Started with Business Models](https://www.conordewey.com/blog/10-reads-for-data-scientists-getting-started-with-business-models/) and read through the collection of articles to deepen your understanding of SaaS metrics.
 - [ ] Familiarize yourself with the GitLab Metrics Sheet (search in Google Drive, it should come up) which contains most of the key metrics we use at GitLab and the [definitions of these metrics](https://about.gitlab.com/handbook/finance/operating-metrics/).
 - [ ] Optional, for more information on Finance KPIs, you can watch this working session between the Manager, Financial Planning and Analysis and Data Analyst, Finance: [Finance KPIs](https://www.youtube.com/watch?v=dmdilBQb9PY&feature=youtu.be)